 Town of North Haven

 There is a diverse commercial tax base including large and small manufacturers, distributors of food, beverage and industrial products, retail centers, entertainment and restaurants.
-North Haven has many industrial parks, including the Mersick Industrial Park containing 35 acres; the Wharton Industrial Park containing 200 acres; the Leonardo Drive Industrial Park containing 70 acres; the Exit 10 Industrial Park containing 35 acres; and the Exit 9 Industrial Center containing 130 acres.
-Although much of the acreage included in these parks has been developed, there are some prime sites still available.
+North Haven has many industrial parks, including the Mersick Industrial Park; the Wharton Industrial Park; and the Leonardo Drive Industrial Park to name a few.

-Increased economic activity and population growth in the New Haven area combine to make North Haven a desirable residential suburb.
+Increased economic activity with the addition of the new Amazon facility and population growth in the New Haven area combine to make North North Haven a desirable residential suburb.